Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 There used to be a flag called `--disable-session-crashed-bubble` for [disabling the restore dialog](https://superuser.com/questions/461035/disable-google-chrome-session-restore-functionality) that is shown if Chrome did not exit cleanly.
 After the flag was removed, the only way to avoid the restore dialog seems to be to manually alter the Preferences file (or lock it).
 In the [start-chrome-kiosk.ps1](https://github.com/scriptotek/browser-kiosk-windows-setup/blob/master/start-chrome-kiosk.ps1) script, we are manually altering the file.

-## Prepare Firefox startup script

-Todo

-## Hiding the mouse cursor

-On Windows 7, the cursor starts out visible in the middle of the screen upon boot, so we used to use [AutoHideMouseCursor](https://www.softwareok.com/?seite=Microsoft/AutoHideMouseCursor) to hide it after a short delay, say 5 seocnds.

 On Windows 10, the cursor starts out hidden upon boot, and does not become visible before it's moved.
 This is perfect for kiosk screens.